-Last minute Jim bails on carpooling today and you have no other way to get to work – or maybe you’re already encouraged to work from home if you like!
-Since you’re already using a cloud-based service for all your work, it’s no problem to keep your pajamas on and turn your couch into a work station.
+At the last minute, Jim bails on carpooling today and you have no other way to get to work – or maybe you’ve been encouraged to work from home if you like!
+Since you’re already using a cloud-based service for all your work, you can just keep your pajamas on and turn your couch into a work station.
 But keep in mind, your home may not be as secure as your office.
 And, if you decide to run down to your local coffee shop to grab a bagel and get some work done, be sure you use a VPN!

 So you’ve been buying new energy saving devices.
 What should you do with your old electronics?
-Well be sure to dispose of responsibly.
-Most of our gadgets can’t just be tossed in the garbage to be sent off to a landfill.
-If your device had any PII or other important files saved to it, you should use extra caution before throwing or giving it away.
-Watch the video below to learn exactly how to get rid of an outdated, or broken, hard drive.
+Well be sure to dispose of them responsibly.
+Most of our gadgets can’t (or shouldn’t) just be tossed in the garbage to be sent off to a landfill.
+If your device has any PII or other important files saved to it, you should use extra caution before throwing or giving it away.
+Watch the video below to learn exactly how to get rid of an outdated, or broken hard drive.